ramk06/Spring-boot-jpa/README.md

   - **Delete:** Deleted individual and all records from the database.
 - **Repository Usage:** Utilized `UserRepository`, which extends `JpaRepository`, to simplify database operations.
 - **Component Scanning:** Configured `@ComponentScan` for proper Spring Boot package management.
+- **Custom Queries:** Implemented both JPQL and native SQL queries for specific use cases.

 ## Prerequisites
 - **Java 8 or above**